In Theory

-These are the first in a series of essays I wrote as an undergraduate, honours, and then masters student in political theory.
+This is a series of essays I wrote as an undergraduate, honours, and then masters student in political thought and social and political theory.
 I’ve edited some to remove youthful hyperbole and imperfections of style, but essentially they’re the work of a political science student in his early twenties, written from 1989 to 1992.

 Beyond the Social Contract looks at Mary Midgley’s “Duties Concerning Islands” and why we should care about rights beyond the human.